Felix8971/connect4-node-react/README.md

 ### Developpement
-1. After code modification run `webpack --progress --colors` to compile js and css files with webpack Rem:(you can add -p or --production option if you want to minify all of that)
+1. After code modification run `webpack --progress --colors` to compile js and css files with webpack (you can add -p or --production option if you want to minify all of that)
 2. run `node server.js` or 'nodejs server.js` (for ubuntu)  ('npm run start' also works )